AggressivelyMeows/Horseman/README.md

 - Pub/Sub channels for getting up to date information on your Objects.
 - Better documentation

+Have an idea?
+Make a discussion post about it and tell us all about your awesome idea!!

 ## 🤔 Why?
 Horseman was created when I wanted to make a news feed for Wordful.
 Looking at other offerings, I wished for something simple, yet quick.
 After some quick discussions, I realised I could make my own headless CMS by utilising Cloudflare's global KV.
 This makes Horseman no less than 50ms from anyone around the world.